CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

   "conversion_rate": 1.0                     // Conversion of number of items that are milled (e.g. with a rate of 2, 10 input items will yield 20 milled items).
 },
-"explode_in_fire": true,                     // Should the item explode if set on fire "explosion": {                               // Physical explosion data
+"explode_in_fire": true,                     // Should the item explode if set on fire "nanofab_template_group": "nanofab_recipes", // This item is nanofabricator recipe, and point to itemgroup with items, that it could possibly contain; require nanofab_template_group
+"template_requirements": "nanofabricator",   // `requirement`, that needed to craft any of this templates; used as "one full requirememt per 250 ml of item's volume" - item with volume 750 ml would require three times of `requirement`, item of 2L - eight times of `requirement`
+"explosion": {                               // Physical explosion data
     "power": 10,                             // Measure of explosion power in grams of TNT equivalent explosive, affects damage and range.
     "distance_factor": 0.9,                  // How much power is retained per traveled tile of explosion.
 Must be lower than 1 and higher than 0.